marcysutton/gatsby-site/content/posts/accessibility-jobs-specialized-mainstream/index.md

 *   What’s the best part about working there?
 *   What’s the worst part about working there?
 *   What does a day in the life of someone in this role look like?
-*   How is disability representation and diversity at the company?
+*   How is disability representation, diversity, and inclusion at the company?
 *   How competitive are the pay and benefits?
 *   For product development, what’s the tech stack like?
 *   How are product decisions made; who has the final say?